Liumouliu/deepIBL/README.md

 1. Arandjelovic, Relja, et al. "NetVLAD: CNN architecture for weakly supervised place recognition."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2016.

+# Thanks

+I would express my thanks to Prof. Akihiko Torii who generously provided me with the data.

 # Contact

 If you have any questions, drop me an email (Liu.Liu@anu.edu.au)